-For the years ended December 31, 2021, 2020 and 2019, approximately 42%, 39% and 41%, respectively, of the Company's net sales were to customers located outside the U.S. A portion of these sales was denominated in currencies other than the U.S. dollar, particularly sales from the Company's foreign subsidiaries.
+For the years ended December 31, 2022, 2021 and 2020, approximately 38%, 42% and 39%, respectively, of the Company's net sales were to customers located outside the U.S. A portion of these sales was denominated in currencies other than the U.S. dollar, particularly sales from the Company's foreign subsidiaries.
 The financial position and results of operations of certain of the Company's foreign subsidiaries are measured using the local currency as the functional currency.
 Revenues and expenses of these subsidiaries have been translated into U.S. dollars at average exchange rates prevailing during the period.
 Assets and liabilities of these subsidiaries have been translated at the exchange rates as of the balance sheet date.
 Translation gains and losses are recorded in accumulated other comprehensive loss.
 Upon sale or liquidation of an investment in a foreign subsidiary, the amount of net translation gains or losses that have been accumulated in other comprehensive loss attributable to that investment are reported as a gain or loss in earnings in the period in which the sale or liquidation occurs.

-Aggregate foreign currency gains and losses, such as those resulting from the settlement of receivables or payables, foreign currency contracts and shortterm intercompany advances in a currency other than the subsidiary's functional currency, are recorded currently in earnings (included in other expense, net) and resulted in losses of \$4.4 million, \$19.2 million and \$11.9 million during the years ended December 31, 2021, 2020 and 2019, respectively.
-Foreign currency remeasurement gains and losses related to certain long-term intercompany loans that are not expected to be settled in the foreseeable future and the effective portion of foreign currency contracts designated as net investment hedges are recorded in accumulated other comprehensive loss.
-See Note 8 for disclosure of foreign currency gains and losses specifically related to foreign currency contracts.
+Aggregate foreign currency gains and losses, such as those resulting from the settlement of receivables or payables, foreign currency contracts and shortterm intercompany advances in a currency other than the subsidiary's functional currency, are recorded currently in earnings (included in other expense, net) and resulted in losses of \$4.1 million, \$4.4 million and \$19.2 million during the years ended December 31, 2022, 2021 and 2020, respectively.
+Foreign currency remeasurement gains and losses related to certain long-term intercompany loans that are not expected to be settled in the foreseeable future are recorded in accumulated other comprehensive loss.